 Posted On: Dec 17, 2020

-ABAC for KMS is available in all classic KMS regions, AWS China (Beijing) Region, operated by Sinnet, and AWS China (Ningxia) Region, operated by NWCD.
+Server-side encryption is available in the Amazon Web Services China (Beijing) Region, operated by Sinnet, and the Amazon Web Services China (Ningxia) Region, operated by NWCD.